Overdrawn fees explained: Find out which accounts won’t charge you for spending past your available bank account balance.

 Currency conversion fee

-The majority of accounts available will charge a fee of about 3% if you make a purchase or ATM withdrawal outside Australia.
+The majority of accounts available will charge a fee of about 3% if you make an EFTPOS purchase outside Australia.
 This includes overseas online purchases.
-The Citibank Plus Transaction Account doesn’t charge for currency conversion.
+The Citibank Plus Transaction Account and the Macquarie Bank Platinum Transaction account don't charge for currency conversion.

 You may incur a charge if you request an additional paper print out of your account statement.